mudl0rd/wtweg/FAQ.md

 > * "saves" is where all saves are.
 > * "system" is where all BIOSes/system files go.
 >
-> * "Emulation General" is a useful resource.
-Use it.
+> * "Emulation General" and "Myrient" are useful resources.
+Use them.

 ## With?